DilexNetworks/dxaws-cdk/README.md

-# Welcome to your CDK TypeScript Construct Library project
+# DxAws CDK Component Library v1.0.1

 You should explore the contents of this project.
 It demonstrates a CDK Construct Library that includes a construct (`DxawsCdk`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.